jeeschr/wrist-therapy-game/README.md

 Capstone Design Project - Jennifer Schror & John Moffitt

 A moving platform consisting of a servomotor, load sensors, and an arduino aids in physical therapy for the wrist.
-See pdf and jpg for more info.
+See pptx for more info and pics.

 Arduino code: